 Verify volume transfer precision and accuracy in your lab and simplify regulatory compliance with the easy-to-use MVS.

 The MVS streamlines liquid class optimization

 Optimizing liquid classes can seem tedious but with an MVS, the process is fast and straightforward.
-Simply set up your assay and use the MVS reagent that best mimics your liquid.
+Simply set up your assay and use the MVS QualAssure solution that best mimics your liquid.
+Choose between Aqueous, DMSO, PCRMix, SerumSub or create your own Alternative Solution to best match the liquid being dispensed.
 You can test different liquid class settings and then use the MVS to measure how the setting affects liquid handling accuracy and precision.